Skip to main content

 It was not a happy marriage.
 Her husband drank heavily and became increasingly demanding and abusive.
 Elizabeth ran away twice, but in a pattern all too familiar even now, he managed to talk her into returning.

 Then, in September 1873, after several weeks of illness, Thomas died.
 A post-mortem confirmed that he had died from mercury poisoning.
 Elizabeth had been sending her stepson Tom to three local pharmacies.
 A number of unsuccessful attempts were made by Elizabeth and young Tom to procure morphine.
 One chemist testified that the boy had also produced a note for mercury, signed 'Mary Edwards'.
-The substance was requested for treatment of a scalp condition and two drachms of precipitate powder of mercury were supplied.
-Both substances were classed as poisons.
+However the note had been destroyed.
+The substance had been requested for treatment of a scalp condition and two drachms of precipitate powder of mercury had been supplied.
+Both mercury and morphine were classed as poisons and were only to be supplied under strict conditions.
 Liz later testified that she had wanted the morphine to remove stains from a white skirt.
-A Coroner’s Inquest believed that she could have used mercury, possibly in combination with morphine to slowly poison her husband.
-This was complicated by the fact that one of several doctors had prescribed mercury pills early in Woolcock's illness, and another had later prescribed opioids for pain relief.
+A Coroner’s Inquest found that Thomas could have been poisoned by his wife who was sent to trial in Adelaide.
+The prosecution claimed that she could have used mercury, possibly in combination with morphine to slowly poison her husband.
+The defense argued that his death could have been as a result of his poor health, exacerbated by alcohol and dust containing mercury from his workplace at the local mine.
+As well, one of several doctors had prescribed mercury pills early in Woolcock's illness, and another had later prescribed opioids for pain relief.

 Judge William Alfred Wearing, lost in the wreck of the Gothenburg on the Queensland coast on 24 February 1875, aged 59 years.
 SLSA: B 7711

-A little more than a year after Elizabeth Woolcock died, the judge who sentenced her, William Alfred Wearing, was lost in the wreck of the Gothenburg off the Queensland coast, 24 February 1875.
+Coincidentally, a little more than a year after Elizabeth Woolcock's hanging, the sentencing judge, William Alfred Wearing, also met an untimely end.
+He perished in the wreck of the Gothenburg off the Queensland coast, on 24 February 1875.
 He was 59 years old.
-Over one hundred people were drowned in the disaster including all women and children on board and many high ranking civil servants and dignitaries.
-Only twenty two men survived.
+Over one hundred people were drowned in the disaster, including many women and children.
 SLSA: B 7711

 The Supreme Court Building dominates the south west side of Victoria Square.
 SLSA B 5007